Studyo/openlynk/README.md

 This is the first draft of the spec, using a terse bullet-list format instead of prose to get the main ideas on paper.
 Also, Studyo is referred explicitely in certain cases.

-## URLs
+## Pasted URLs with auto-format

-* It's all about URLs.
+* All resources defined in Openlynk end up as URLs with a representation embedded in the host
-* Studyo tasks can have links to external resources.
+* i.e. Studyo tasks can have links to external resources (URLs)
 * These links are presented in a nicely formatted button, which can either be an icon and title extracted from the resource or an embedded view of the resource.
 * The icon/title or embedded view are determined from these sources, in order of precedence:
     1. Openlynk meta tags